Probability propagation rules for Aristotelian syllogisms: Applications to nonmonotonic reasoning.

 Then, $z'=z''=1$ if and only if $(x,y,t)=(1,y,1)$, with $0<y\leq 1$.
 However, for the syllogisms it would be too strong to require $t=1$ as an existential import assumption, we only require that $t>0$.
 Similarly, in order to validate E in the conclusion, it can be shown that assessments $(x,y,t)$ on $(P|M,S|M,S|(S\vee M))$ propagate to the conclusion $z'=z''=p(P|S)=0$ if and only if $(x,y,t)=(0,y,1)$, with $0<y\leq 1$.
 Therefore, if $t$ is just positive neither A nor E can be validate within in our probability semantics of Figure III. \end{remark}

-\section{Applications to Nonmonotonic Reasoning.}
+\section{Applications to nonmonotonic reasoning.}

-We recall that the \emph{default} ${H\normally E}$ denotes the sentence ``\emph{$E$ is a plausible consequence of $H$}'' \cite[see, e.g.,][]{kraus90}.
+We recall that the \emph{default} ${H\normally E}$ denotes the sentence ``\emph{$E$ is a plausible consequence of $H$}'' (see, e.g., \cite{kraus90}).
 Moreover, the \emph{negated default} $H\nnormally E$ denotes the sentence ``\emph{it is not the case, that: $E$ is a plausible consequence of $H$}''.
 Based on Definition~8 in \cite{gilio16}, we interpret the default $H\normally E$ by the probability assessment $p(E|H)=1$; while the negated default $H\nnormally E$ is interpreted by the imprecise probability assessment $p(E|H)<1$.
 Thus, as the probability assessment $p(E|H)>0$ is equivalent to ${p(\widebar{E}|H)<1}$, the negated default $H\nnormally \widebar{E}$ is also interpreted by $p(E|H)>0$.
 Then, the basic syllogistic sentence types (see Table \ref{Table:BS}) can be interpreted in terms of defaults or negated defaults as follows: \begin{itemize} \item[(A)] $S\normally P$ (\emph{Every $S$ is $P$}, $p(P|S)=1$); \item[(E)] $S\normally \no{P}$ (\emph{No $S$ is $P$}, $p(\no{P}|S)=1$); \item[(I)] $S\nnormally \no{P}$ (\emph{Some $S$ is $P$}, $p(P|S)>0$); \item[(O)] $S\nnormally P$ (\emph{Some $S$ is not $P$}, $p(\no{P}|S)>0$). \end{itemize} For example, recall the probabilistic modus Barbara (\ref{EQ:BARBARA}), which is strictly valid and thus valid, can be expressed in terms of defaults and negated defaults as follows: $(M\normally P, S\normally M, (S\vee M) \nnormally \no{S})\,\models\, S\normally P$.
-As pointed out in \cite{gilio16} the default version of Barbara is equivalent to the well-known inference rule Weak Transitivity, which is valid in the nonmonotonic System P$^{+}$ \cite[i.e., System P plus Rational Monotonicity; see][]{kraus90} as shown in Theorem~2.1 in \cite{freund1991}.
+As pointed out in \cite{gilio16} the default version of Barbara amounts to the well-known inference rule Weak Transitivity.
+We recall that Weak Transitivity is valid in the nonmonotonic System R (\cite{Lehmann92}, i.e., System P (\cite{kraus90}) plus Rational Monotonicity), because it is equivalent to Rational Monotonicity (\cite[Theorem~2.1]{freund1991}).
+For other nonmonotonic versions of transitivity see \cite{bezzazi96,bezzazi97}.
 We present the default versions of the (logically valid) syllogisms of Figures I, II, and III in Table~\ref{TAB:AristSylDef}.
 These versions, which involve defaults and negated defaults, are valid in our approach and can serve as inference rules for nonmonotonic reasoning.